jackkolb/sundar/README.md

 ### Main Module (main.py)

-The Main Module starts the GitHub Check Module, loads the settings file, starts the LCD Module, and lastly runs the Collection Module on an infinite loop.
+The Main Module starts the submodules and runs the Collection module, checking the destination submodule and git check flag for updates.

 ### GitHub Check Module (gitcheck.py)